 BI adoption rates increase with company size.
 Companies with 5,000 or more employees are more likely to have adoption rates of 80% or higher.

 Conversely, low adoption rates are more common in smaller organizations.
 22% of companies with 250 or fewer employees have adoption rates of 20% or less, compared to just 2% of companies with 5,000 or more employees.

-67% of the global workforce have access to business intelligence tools (Accenture)
+Around 2 in 3 people in the global workforce have access to business intelligence tools (Accenture)

 Two-thirds of employees have BI software at their fingertips, but many aren’t data literate enough to use them.
 Only 21% of the global workforce are confident in their ability to work with data in the most impactful way.

 64% of digital leaders say big data and analytics will be a top 2 investment for competitive advantage over the next year (Nash Squared)